"He said he was Christian, they shot him," says son who saw father die

-DAYR JARNOUS, Egypt Egyptian schoolboy Mina Habib rarely leaves his house these days.
+DAYR JARNOUS, Egypt (Reuters) - Egyptian schoolboy Mina Habib rarely leaves his house these days.
 The 10-year-old is still recovering from seeing Islamist gunmen kill his father for being Christian.

 In an attack claimed by Islamic State, gunmen ambushed a group of Coptic Christians travelling to a monastery in Minya in southern Egypt last month, killing 29 and wounding 24, with Mina's father Adel among the dead.